TD Ameritrade clients start using their cash

 Cash levels of investment advisers whose clients have accounts at TD Ameritrade have dipped below 8 percent, added Thomas Nally, president of the firm’s institutional division.

-The investing behaviour of discount brokerage clients is closely scrutinized on Wall Street as a sign of how robustly investors are buying stocks and, more conservatively, bonds.
+The investing behavior of discount brokerage clients is closely scrutinized on Wall Street as a sign of how robustly investors are buying stocks and, more conservatively, bonds.

-TD Ameritrade’s retail clients are more active traders than those at rivals Charles Schwab Corp (SCHW.N) and E*Trade Financial Corp ETFC.N, creating higher levels of cash than buy-and-hold investors as they trade in and out of markets.
+TD Ameritrade’s retail clients are more active traders than those at rivals Charles Schwab Corp and E*Trade Financial Corp, creating higher levels of cash than buy-and-hold investors as they trade in and out of markets.

 Cash in the approximately 9 million brokerage and money market accounts at Schwab declined from a peak of about 20 percent in 2009 to 13 percent at the end of the first quarter, and generally ranges between 5 percent and 10 percent in accounts that financial advisers keep for their clients at the San Francisco-based firm, a Schwab spokesman wrote in an email.